British Motorcycle Brands

 Ariel Logo

-The oldest British brand, Ariel, has been known to cycling enthusiasts since 1870.
-During this time, founders James Starley and William Hillman began assembling penny-farthing bicycles with 48-inch wheels.
-In 1902, a motorcycle with a Kerry engine was released.
-Pioneering in many ways, the company never became the largest in British motorcycle history.
-Her notable products include SuperSport, Red Hunter, HF 4, and Arrow.
+The oldest British brand, Ariel, has been known to cycling fans since 1870.
+At that time, the company’s founders, James Starley and William Hillman, began assembling penny-farthing bicycles with 48-inch wheels.
+In 1902, a motorcycle with a Kerry engine was introduced.
+Innovative in many ways, the company never became the largest in British motorcycle history.
+Its notable products include the SuperSport, Red Hunter, HF 4, and Arrow.
 The brand ceased to exist in the seventies of the last century.

-The brand name of the model line was simple and laconic – the correct oval, which contains the name in lowercase letters.
-It was used on all signs and emblems of the Ariel technique.
-The most common variant was a circle with a thin black edging and several circles inscribed in succession to decrease the diameter.
-The first is yellow, the other four are red, separated by a black edging.
-The interior space had a stylized image of a radiator, nine stripes of which were inscribed along the radius of the third red circle in yellow-black.
-On top of it, there was an oval with the brand’s name in the center of the entire emblem.
-The text was executed in the same yellow, characteristic of the entire symbol, on a black field, as the edging of the oval.
+The brand name of the model range was simple and concise – a regular oval containing the name in lowercase letters.
+It was used on all signs and emblems of Ariel appliances.
+The most common variant was a circle with a thin black border, and several circles inscribed sequentially to reduce the diameter.
+The first was yellow, and the other four were red, separated by a black border.
+The interior had a stylized image of a radiator, nine stripes inscribed along the radius of the third red circle in a yellow-black border.
+On top of it was an oval with the brand’s name in the center of the whole emblem.
+The text was executed in the same yellow color, characteristic of the whole emblem, on a black field and an oval border.

 Brough Superior